-- An IIPP training course for Small Business was offered in Oakland, CA, on June 6, 2018.
-The four-hour session was conducted by one LOHP trainer and a Cal/OSHA Consultation specialist in partnership with the State Fund for an open enrollment audience.
-In English for 14 participants. - An IIPP training course for Small Business/Staffing Agencies was offered in Oakland, CA, on July 12, 2018.
-The four-hour session was conducted by one LOHP trainer and a Cal/OSHA Consultation specialist in partnership with the State Fund for an open enrollment audience.
-In English for 14 participants. - An IIPP training course for Small Business/Staffing Agencies was offered in San Bernardino, CA, on August 14, 2018.
-The four-hour session was conducted by one LOHP trainer and a Cal/OSHA Consultation specialist in partnership with the State Fund for an open enrollment audience.
-In English for 59 participants. - An IIPP training course for Small Business was offered in Sacramento, CA, on September 7, 2018.
-The four-hour session was conducted by one LOHP trainer and a Cal/OSHA Consultation specialist in partnership with the State Fund for an open enrollment audience.
-In English for 13 participants. - An IIPP training course for Small Business was offered in Fremont, CA, on September 28, 2018.
-The four-hour session was conducted by one LOHP trainer and a Cal/OSHA Consultation specialist in partnership with the State Fund for an open enrollment audience.
-In English for 26 participants.
+- An IIPP training course for Small Business was offered in Stockton, CA, on May 28.
+The 4-hour session was conducted by one LOHP trainer and a Cal/OSHA Consultation specialist in partnership with the State Fund for an open enrollment audience.
+In English for 16 participants. - An IIPP training course for Small Businesses was offered in Riverside, CA on June 5 in partnership with State Compensation Insurance Fund and Cal/OSHA Consultation Services.
+In English for 18 participants. - An IIPP training course for Small Businesses was offered in Bakersfield, CA on June 6 in partnership with State Compensation Insurance Fund and Cal/OSHA Consultation Services.
+In English for 13 participants. - An IIPP training course for Staffing Agencies was offered in Sacramento, CA, on July 9.
+The 4-hour session was conducted by one LOHP trainer and a Cal/OSHA Consultation specialist in partnership with the State Fund for an open enrollment audience.
+In English for 13 participants.

-2018 IIPP Trainings for Small Business in Agriculture
+IIPP Trainings for Small Business in Agriculture

-One IIPP class for agriculture was conducted on May 2, 2018, in Clovis, CA, by a WCAHS trainer for four participants.
+An IIPP training course for agriculture was conducted on May 2 in St. Helena, CA by WCAHS trainers for 5 participants, in English.